amatosg/amatosg/README.md

 ### Quote of the hour

-What's very important from my point of view is that there is one web.
-Anyone that tries to chop it into two will find that their piece looks very boring.
+The proper use of comments is to compensate for our failure to express ourself in code.

-~ Tim Berners-Lee
+~ Robert C. Martin

 [website]: https://facturapp.com